axiak/filternet/README.md

 ### Event: shouldReject <tt>function (request, callback){}</tt>

-This gets called first on every intercepted https or http request.
+This gets called first on every http request or intercepted https request.
 If you call <tt>callback(true)</tt>, the proxy server will return a 407 response and complete.